dolfinx.fem.petsc

 object

-Solves problems of the form \(F(u, v) = 0 \ \forall v \in V\) using PETSc as the linear algebra backend.
+Solves problems of the form \(F_i(u, v) = 0, i=0,...N\ \forall v \in V\) where \(u=(u_0,...,u_N), v=(v_0,...,v_N)\) using PETSc SNES as the non-linear solver.

 - Parameters:

-bcs – List of Dirichlet boundary conditions.
+bcs – Dirichlet boundary conditions.

 ffcx --help